Penyberth: Fire and sentencing

-On 8 September 1936, three Plaid Cymru members, dramatist and lecturer Saunders Lewis, poet and preacher Lewis Valentine and novelist DJ Williams, set fire to the bombing school and then went to give themselves up at Pwllheli police station, in accordance with Gandhian principles.
+On 8 September 1936, three Plaid Cymru members, Saunders Lewis, the poet and preacher Lewis Valentine and the novelist David John Williams, committed an arson attack against RAF Penrhos and then went to give themselves up at Pwllheli police station, in accordance with Gandhian principles.
 Legend has it that they then spent the evening discussing poetry with the duty sergeant.
 The trial at Caernarfon failed to agree on a verdict and the case was sent to the Old Bailey in London.
-The "Three" were sentenced to nine months imprisonment in Wormwood Scrubs, and on their release they were greeted as heroes by fifteen thousand Welsh at a pavilion in Caernarfon.
+The "Three" were sentenced to nine months imprisonment in Wormwood Scrubs, and on their release they were greeted as heroes by a crowd of 15,000 people at a pavilion in Caernarfon.

 Public response

 Many Welsh people were angered by the judge's scornful treatment of the Welsh language, by the decision to move the trial to London, and by the decision of University College, Swansea, to dismiss Lewis from his post before he had been found guilty.
 Dafydd Glyn Jones wrote of the fire that it was "the first time in five centuries that Wales struck back at England with a measure of violence...
 To the Welsh people, who had long ceased to believe that they had it in them, it was a profound shock."